Why Our Teachers Are Different

 Alashia is an advocate for humanities-based learning.
 She believes history, art, philosophy, language, and literature open a window through which humans can experience an entire world from a mere idea, gain a wealth of knowledge from a hypothesis, and experience a single-human perspective with universal connections.

-Alashia is married and has a thirteen-year-old daughter.
+Alashia is married and has a fourteen-year-old daughter.
 Together, Alashia and her family love to read, travel, and eat!

 Reading Specialist | firstname.lastname@example.org

 Alexandra received her Doctorate in Education from the Curriculum and Teaching department at Teachers College, Columbia University.
 She holds an M.S. in Childhood Education from Lehman College and a B.S. in International Affairs from Georgia Institute of Technology.
 Before joining The Premo School, Alexandra was a Professional Development Consultant at The Center for Technology and School Change at Columbia University specializing in curriculum design and interdisciplinary pedagogies.
 She worked in New York City Public Schools over the course of 10 years as a teacher, professional development coach, and researcher.
 She is passionate about social justice education and helping learners develop into critical thinkers.